Gwen-Bradbury/MS3/README.md

 ### Languages -

-1. **HTML, or Hyper Text Markup Language:** Used to construct the page withn this app.
-For further info on this language, see this link;
+1. **HTML, or Hyper Text Markup Language:** Used to construct the page withn this app -
 https://developer.mozilla.org/en-US/docs/Web/HTML

-2. **CSS, or Cascading Style Sheets:** Used to style the various elements on the app's pages via coloring, fonts, spacing, etc. For further info, see this link;
+2. **CSS, or Cascading Style Sheets:** Used to style the various elements on the app's pages via coloring, fonts, spacing, etc. - https://www.w3.org/Style/CSS/Overview.en.html
-https://www.w3.org/Style/CSS/Overview.en.html

-3. **Javascript:** A programming language
+3. **Javascript:** A programming language - https://www.javascript.com/

-4. **JQuery:** A programming language
+4. **JQuery:** A programming language - https://jquery.com/

-5. **Python3:** A programming language
+5. **Python3:** A programming language - https://www.python.org/download/releases/3.0/

-6. **Jinja:** A programming language
+6. **Jinja:** A programming language - https://jinja.palletsprojects.com/en/2.11.x/

-7. **Bson:**  A computer data interchange format
+7. **Bson:**  A computer data interchange format - https://www.mongodb.com/json-and-bson

 ### Libraries -

-1. **Materialize:** A CSS framework that assists the programmer in creating responsive, mobile first front-end web sites. https://materializecss.com/
+1. **Materialize:** A CSS framework that assists the programmer in creating responsive, mobile first front-end web sites - https://materializecss.com/

-2. **Google Fonts:** A library of free licensed font families
+2. **Google Fonts:** A library of free licensed font families - https://fonts.google.com/

-3. **PyMongo:** Allows interaction with MongoDB database through Python
+3. **PyMongo:** Allows interaction with MongoDB database through Python - https://pymongo.readthedocs.io/en/stable/

-4. **Werkzeug Security:** Provides password security
+4. **Werkzeug Security:** Provides password security - https://werkzeug.palletsprojects.com/en/1.0.x/utils/

 ### API's -

-1. **Flask:** Web framework for developing applications
+1. **Flask:** Web framework for developing applications - https://flask.palletsprojects.com/en/1.1.x/

 ### Databases -

-1. **MongoDB:** A document database
+1. **MongoDB:** A document database - https://www.mongodb.com

 ### Tools -

-1. **Gitpod:** An online IDE also used for creating & saving code that runs in a browser, it does not have to be installed on your PC https://www.gitpod.io/
+1. **Gitpod:** An online IDE also used for creating & saving code that runs in a browser, it does not have to be installed on your PC - https://www.gitpod.io/

-2. **Git:** A version control system for tracking changes in source code during software development. https://git-scm.com/
+2. **Git:** A version control system for tracking changes in source code during software development - https://git-scm.com/

 3. **Github:** A company that provides hosting for software development version control using Git.
-It is a subsidiary of Microsoft. https://github
+It is a subsidiary of Microsoft - https://github

-4. **Heroku:** An application platform. allowing users to build, run and operate applications
+4. **Heroku:** An application platform. allowing users to build, run and operate applications - https://www.heroku.com

 5. **Chrome DevTools:** A set of web developer tools built directly into the Google Chrome browser.
-I used these tools constantly thoughout the development cycle. https://developers.google.com/web/tools/chrome-devtools
+I used these tools constantly thoughout the development cycle - https://developers.google.com/web/tools/chrome-devtools

-6. **W3C Markup Validation Service:** Used to run all html and css code through a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator
+6. **W3C Markup Validation Service:** Used to run all html and css code through a validation process looking for errors - https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

 ## Testing

+1.  http://ami.responsivedesign.is/ has been used to see how the site performs on different Apple devices and their viewports, all links, icons performed as expected on all devices.
+I also used it to create the AppleDevicesView.png at the top of this Readme.

 ### Validation of Code Testing -